We chose DBGallery because of the product’s flexibility.

 Do you browse your photos the old fashioned way…browsing folders?
 DBGallery enables browsing of photos in a tree consisting of data….years and months, camera models, keywords, titles, exposures, and many more practical layouts.

 IPTC/XMP data editor with powerful, quick, and easy edit features.
-Deep under the covers DBGallery utilizes Adobe's XMP Toolkit to do the actually writing of IPTC/XMP metadata to files, providing superb metadata compatibility with Adobe's products as well as almost all other IPTC/XMP metadata readers and editors.
+Deep under the covers DBGallery utilizes Adobe's XMP Toolkit to do the actually writing of IPTC/XMP data to files, providing superb data compatibility with Adobe's products as well as almost all other IPTC/XMP data readers and editors.
 Learn more

 A fast and convenient way to build collections of photos.
 Virtual sets are sets of images which are actually pointers back to original images, negating the need to copy or move images to create collections of images.
 They are a great way to categorize images.

 Data Entry Optimization

-Tuned for quick data entry, DBGallery has several features which enables fast meta-data entry.
+Tuned for quick data entry, DBGallery has several features which enables fast data entry.
 Edit any number of images at once.
 Data templates allow a preset collection of data field values to be saved and later applied to images.
 This facilitates quick subsequent tagging of one or many photos with these pre-filled data fields.
 Shortcut keys allow storing and retrieval of favorites and previously keyed entries.
 Plus other time saving features.
 Learn more

 The backend works on Linux, Windows and MacOS.
 The database may reside on one server and the image files on another.
 The DBGallery client does have to run on Windows, although any browser may be used for read-only access if the DBGallery web-server plug-in is used.
 Learn more